Stadthaus Team

 Photo: Nik Schölzel

 Jürgen Grözinger, who comes from Ulm but lives in Berlin, is a renowned percussionist and composer.
 Besides being active in the realm of classical music, he initiates ensembles and projects that strive to blur the lines between contemporary classical music and improvisation, between traditional concert hall settings and the club and lounge scene.
-He has been the artistic director of ‘neue musik im stadthaus’ since its inauguration in 1996, which is now called ‘KlangHaus’.
-Jürgen Grözinger’s talents as a photographer became evident in his series "Luminous - Licht im islandischen Winter", which was shown as part of the exhibition ‘Bright Moments’, commemorating the Stadthaus’ 25th anniversary.
+He has been the artistic director of neue musik im stadthaus (contemporary music at the Stadthaus) since its inauguration in 1996, which is now called KlangHaus (SoundHouse).
+He is also one of the hosts of Klassik Klub, a classical radio show, airing on WDR 3.
+Jürgen Grözinger’s talents as a photographer became evident in his series Luminous - the Light in Icelandic Winter, which was shown as part of the exhibition Bright Moments, commemorating the Stadthaus’ 25th anniversary.

 Angelika Held